-Alessandro Bosetti (born 1973 in Milan) is a composer and sound artist
+Alessandro Bosetti (born 1973 in Milan, lives and works in Marseille) is a composer and sound artist

 who focuses is in the fringe area between spoken language and music, working on the musicality of spoken words and unusual aspects of spoken communication, producing text-sound compositions featured in live performances, radio broadcastings and published recordings.
 In his work he moves across the line between sound anthropology and composition, often including translation and misunderstanding in the creative process.
 Field research and interviews build the basis for abstract compositions, along with electro-acoustic and acoustic collages, relational strategies, trained and untrained instrumental practices, vocal explorations and digital manipulations.

 Bosetti created a series of highly compelling sound works where relational aesthetics

 meets innovative composition and published more than a dozen of cd's of his own music along with countless other collaborations.
 Since 2000 he has been a key Ars Acustica figure, and created a vast body of electro acoustic and text sound works for institutions as WDR Studio Akustische Kunst, DeutschlandRadio and GRM

 among many other .
 Pieces like Il Fiore della Bocca